 The European Union

-The European Union (EU) as we know today was formed by the signing of the Maastricht Treaty in 1992 as a political and economic union to ensure peace and stability among its 27 nations.
-The history of the European Union lies in the aftermath of two world wars and the growing threat of communism.
+The European Union (EU) was formed by the signing of the Maastricht Treaty in 1992.
+The goal was to create a political and economic union to ensure peace and stability among its members.

 Primary Objectives of the EU